SEO - What Do I Get?

 The SEO process of helping your site get to position one will vary based on competition, volume of searches, your current website, and links.

 There are generally two sides to SEO: On-Page On-Site Optimization and Off-Page Off-Site Optimization.

 On-page optimization consists of working on your actual website.
 This can include things such as: writing new content, editing page layouts, Optimizing Meta Data (Title, Description, Keywords), adding new pages, Making sure the right key phrases are in the right locations (meta data, header tags, URL).
 Other increasingly vital aspects of on-page optimization are technical issues consisting of load time to code issues.
 On-page optimization is an ever continuing pursuit for a better user experience and clear understanding to AI.

-Off-page optimization is generally the most time consuming out of the SEO process.
-After working on the site to start with it then is all about getting references / links to your site.
+Off-page optimization is generally the most time consuming aspect of the SEO process.
+After working on the site it self , it is then all about getting references / links to your site.
 Below is a list of possible ways we can get links to the site for the key phrases we are targeting.